oneonlyzero/oneonlyzero.github.io/_posts/2025-03-14-scammeroperationcaught.md

 image: /assets/thumbnails/investigate.jpg
 ---

-A Walkthrough oh how OSINT help to expose and reveal the truth behind Modelling Scam operation (Real Event).
+A walkthrough on how OSINT knowledge help to expose and reveal scam or fake operation and why is it important to do some research before believe in what you saw in social media or internet.

 ## DISCLAIMER